 I learned that my gift was being able to quickly digest huge amounts of information, comparing it against my experience, and synthesising new perspectives out of it.

-I knew I wanted to be a doctor who used food and lifestyle as medicine, but I didn’t know that such a thing existed.
-I thought I’d get a conventional medical degree and pick up more of the rest on the side.
-Yet the doctors that I spoke to told me that even if I was helping people, I’d be violating standards of practice if I did not focus on medications.
+I started pre-med studies because I knew I wanted to be a doctor who used food and lifestyle as medicine.
+I thought I’d get a conventional medical degree.
+Yet the doctors that I spoke with told me that with a traditional medical degree, even if I was helping people with diet and lifestyle recommendations, I’d be violating standards of practice if I didn’t focus on medications.

 During this time I worked in a natural food co-op.
 I was the guy who would help ring you up or tell you which herbs were best for bronchitis.
-One day in the store I saw a magazine article about Naturopathic Medicine.
-I’d never heard of it.
-It was exactly what I’d been looking for - a path to be a physician and a community of peers who shared my beliefs.
+One day in the store I saw a magazine article about Naturopathic Medicine which I had never heard of before.

-In the back of the magazine I saw an add for a brand new Naturopathic medical school that about to open up in Arizona.
+And in the back of the magazine was an ad for a brand new Naturopathic medical school opening up in Arizona.
 It was a perfect fit and I was accepted as a member of the very first class of Southwest College of Naturopathic Medicine and Health Sciences.

 My class graduated in 1996 and I started my practice that same year.

-During my residency, I cared for a young girl who had disabling fibromyalgia.
-In fact, it was so bad she was about to have to drop out of high school.
-She was also 30 pounds heavier than she wanted to be and nothing seemed to help.
+During my residency, one patient changed my medical focus.
+It started when I cared for a teen with disabling fibromyalgia.
+It was so bad she was about to have to drop out of high school.
+She also unexpectedly gained 30 pounds and nothing seemed to help.

-I knew what her frustration felt like and I wanted to be able to help.
-I found out she had undiagnosed Hashimoto’s and I was able to guide her to reverse it.
-This experience led to realize that hormones were powerful chemicals that could keep diet and exercise from working if they were out of balance.
+I knew what her frustration felt like and I wanted to be help.
+Then I found out she had undiagnosed Hashimoto’s.
+Because of my research and training, I was able to guide her to reverse it.
+This experience led me to realize that hormones are powerful chemicals that can keep diet and exercise from working when they’re out of balance.